Raanta stops 25 shots in Coyotes’ 2-1 win over Islanders

 Garland put the Coyotes up 2-0 early in the third, one-timing a nifty no-look pass from Christian Dvorak.

-Beauvillier scored New York’s first goal of the road trip shortly after, redirecting Andy Greene’s shot past Raanta’s glove side.
+Raanta stopped Brock Nelson on a breakaway shortly after, but Beauvillier scored New York’s first goal of the road trip by redirecting Andy Greene’s shot past his glove side.

 NOTES: The Coyotes have killed off 18 straight penalties after holding New York scoreless in three attempts with the man advantage. ...
 Greene was in the top defensive pairing with Ryan Pulock after being acquired in a trade from New Jersey on Sunday. ...
 Dvorak has matched his career high at 37 points. ...
 The Islanders had a seven-game points streak (5-1-2) against Arizona snapped.